Show All Answers

 The City will also post updates about design, neighborhood meetings, and construction progress on the City’s website, where there is also an option to sign up for e-mail or text message updates related to each project.
 During construction, the City’s contractor will distribute door flyers to communicate construction impacts such as parking restrictions and water service interruptions during the project.

 The City strives to protect trees to the greatest extent possible on all street projects; however, the following trees may require trimming or outright removal:

 Design staff will identify potentially problematic trees, and will work with the City Forester to determine if trimming or removal may be necessary.
 The City Forester will also be available to meet with residents and answer specific questions about potential tree impacts during the Neighborhood Meeting process.

 Garbage service will be maintained throughout the duration of the project.
 The Contractor will provide access to garbage haulers to make garbage pickups.

-Prior to the start of construction, property owners are encouraged to salvage and transplant any plants that they wish to save for re-installation following construction, and to mark any of the following buried items with flags, stakes, or other markers:
+In an effort to minimize damages, prior to the start of construction, property owners are encouraged to transplant any flowers or plants they wish to save for replanting following construction, and to mark any of the following buried items with flags, stakes, or other markers:

 The City of Burnsville pays for street and utility improvements using the following funding mechanisms:

 The City of Burnsville strives for lower costs and greater flexibility with construction projects and schedules; therefore, the City tries to have projects bid during the late winter and early spring, with our goal being to have construction work substantially completed by mid- fall.